 8. Power Supply

-It's because different PC components require different voltage and it is the power supply's duty to power all of those PC components
+It's because different PC components require different voltage and it is the power supply's duty to power all of those components

 Latest posts by William Johnson (see all)